 Limited parking is available at the Crematorium (80 spaces including 4 disabled spaces).

-Overflow parking is available at the Cemetery located across the road at busy times.
+Overflow parking at busy times is available at the Cemetery located across the road.

 The crematorium offers two chapels, South chapel, which can accommodate approximately 44 seated, and West chapel, which can accommodate approximately 100 seated which are wheelchair accessible.